Skip to main content

 • On 10/15, they will be invoiced for their first year and their expiration date will be 12/31 of this year.

-• On 10/16, the system will do its 30-day from 10/2 check (as described above).
-This new member will fall in that window since their expiration date is 12/31 of this year.
+• On 10/16, the system will see that the expiration date is still for this year and renew them since renewals have been run according to the settings.
 They will renew.
 They will be issued a second invoice, for their second year, and their expiration date will move to the following year.

 This is actually correct, because if this didn't happen, then come 12/31 of this year, they would no longer be a member and then an admin would have to go to their record and manually renew them.
 However, while it is correct, it could cause a negative reaction from the member who now has to submit a second dues payment right after they've joined your organization.